 Like, if upzone Williamsburg, people who move into new housing aren’t going to try to ride the L–they’ll only come if they can walk/bike or ride in off-peak direction.
 Just like people are leaving in response to the shutdown.
 Neighborhoods and cities are in spatial equilibrium!

 I responded by talking about rents, but in a way my response conceded too much, by focusing on Williamsburg.
 The L train has serious crowding problems, coming from lack of electrical capacity to run more than 20 trains per hour per direction (the tracks and signals can handle 26 trains, and could handle more if the L train had tail tracks at its 8th Avenue terminal).
 However, the L train is atypical of New York.
 The Hub Bound Report has data on peak crowding into the Manhattan core, on table 20 in appendix II.
 The three most crowded lines entering the Manhattan core, measured in passengers per floor area of train, are the 2/3, 4/5, and L. Those have 3.6-3.8 square feet per passenger, or about 3 passengers per m^2, counting both seated and standing passengers; actual crowding among standees is higher, around 4 passengers per m^2.
-Using a study of seating and standing capacity, we can get exact figures for average space per standee, assuming all seats are occupied:
+Using a study of seating and standing capacity (update 2020-2-25: this is a non-link-rotted version of the study), we can get exact figures for average space per standee, assuming all seats are occupied:

 |Line||Peak tph||Seats||Standee area||Passengers||Passengers/m^2|